What CRC Actually Reviews

 PAY RUN TREND COMPARISON

-UNEXPLAINED VARIATION IDENTIFICATION
+UNEXPLAINED PAYROLL VARIATION IDENTIFICATION

 BASELINE VS CURRENT BEHAVIOUR